The original Roe v. Wade ruling was leaked, too

 Five decades later, the court is once again grappling with an internal leak about an unreleased ruling on matters concerning reproductive rights.

-Totenberg told Morning Edition that while such a leak is not a crime, she believes the court will try internally to figure out who was responsible, adding that "it's a career-ender for whoever did."
+Totenberg had predicted on Morning Edition that the court would try internally to figure out who leaked the document, noting that while such a leak isn't a crime, "it's a career-ender for whoever did."

 This story originally appeared in the Morning Edition live blog.